* This page is for Consumers *

 People are encouraged to drink sufficient fluids and to limit calcium in the diet to prevent stones from developing.
 Doctors also monitor kidney function regularly.

-Sometimes drugs given to treat urge incontinence can be helpful.
+Sometimes drugs given to treat urge incontinence can be helpful (see Table: Some Drugs Used to Treat Urinary Incontinence).
 Rarely, people need surgery to create another way for urine to leave the body.

 * This page is for Consumers *